 Claims can be filed by the injured worker, his employer, the treating physician, an authorized representative (i.e., an attorney or union representative), or another designee.
 Managed care organizations (MCOs) and medical providers can also file claims.
 The party filing the claim completes a First Report of Injury (FROI) and mails it or delivers it in person to any BWC service office.
 The FROI can also be completed on the BWC website.

-According to the BWC, most Ohio workers’ compensation claims are filed by the managed care organization (MCO) after being notified of the work-related injury or occupational disease by the health-care provider (i.e., the hospital emergency room, your treating physician or urgent care facility) or the employer.
-A claim may have been filed by the health-care provider if treatment has occurred.
-To determine whether a claim has been filed, the injured worker may contact the BWC.
+According to the BWC, most Ohio workers’ compensation claims are filed by the MCO after being notified of the work-related injury or occupational disease by the healthcare provider (i.e., the hospital emergency room, your treating physician, or urgent care facility) or the employer.
+A claim may have been filed by the healthcare provider if treatment has occurred.
+To determine whether a claim has already been filed, you may contact the BWC.

 What Happens Next?

 Once the BWC has received the claim, you will get a notification letter with the claim number and the name of the BWC Customer Service Specialist assigned to the claim.
 You should get this letter within a few days of filing the claim.
 The BWC then begins investigating the claim and obtaining information.
 The BWC has up to 28 days to decide whether to allow or deny a claim.
 Denied or disputed claims may be appealed and scheduled for a hearing before the Industrial Commission of Ohio.

 How Long Do I Have to File a Claim?